Arizona Bankruptcy Exemptions 2026

 Even though Arizona filers generally cannot use the federal bankruptcy exemption list, some federal nonbankruptcy protections may still apply.
 These can include certain tax-exempt retirement accounts and benefits such as Social Security, depending on the property involved and the facts of the case.

 This part of bankruptcy law can be confusing, especially if you moved recently.
-Long story short, Arizona usually requires long-term residents to use Arizona exemptions, not the federal exemption scheme, and the residency timeline should be reviewed carefully before filing if you think you've moved to Arizona from another state recently.
+Long story short, Arizona usually requires long-term residents to use Arizona exemptions, not the federal exemption scheme, and the residency timeline should be reviewed carefully before filing if you recently moved to Arizona from another state.

 Caution: Exemption information can change.
 While we do our best to update these lists whenever we are made aware of a change, information could be outdated.
 It is recommended that you confirm current law through your own research, and even get professional legal counsel.